-A pedestrian survey was conducted by Catalyst to photograph and document the general habitat present on the site as well as to record wildlife and vegetation observed during the visit.
-The project area as well as a 500-foot buffer area were surveyed.
+A pedestrian survey was conducted by Catalyst in February 2023 to photograph and document the general habitat present on the site as well as to record wildlife and vegetation observed during the visit.
+The project area as well as a 500-foot buffer area were surveyed (BSA).
 When not accessible due to private land, binoculars were used to survey the buffer area.
 No sampling was included as part of the survey.